zzstoatzz/ableton-mcp/README.md

 AbletonMCP connects Ableton Live to Claude AI through the Model Context Protocol (MCP), allowing Claude to directly interact with and control Ableton Live.
 This integration enables prompt-assisted music production, track creation, and Live session manipulation.

-## Join the Community
-Give feedback, get inspired, and build on top of the MCP: [Discord](https://discord.gg/claudeai)

 ## Features

 - **Two-way communication**: Connect Claude AI to Ableton Live through a socket-based server